tomiplaz/ngblog/README.md

 ## Description

-Simple blogging app.
+Blogging app.
 A way for me to learn Angular.
 Work in progress.

 ## Credits